 Dawn Bisp RVN

 Dawn joined Rosslyn in 1997 as an animal care assistant and went on to gain her qualification as a registered veterinary nurse in 2003.
 In 2005 she was appointed head nurse.
-Dawn has particular interest in training, behaviour and nutrition and is a clinical coach for the student veterinary nurses placed at the practice.
+Dawn has particular interests in training, behaviour and nutrition and is a clinical coach for the student veterinary nurses placed at the practice.
 Dawn enjoys working with all species of animals and has dogs, rabbits, birds and fish of her own.
-In her spare time she enjoys reading, walking her dogs named Jack and Lady and competing around the country at championship standard agility with them.
+In her spare time she enjoys reading, walking her dogs named Jack, Lady and Duggie and also competing around the country at championship standard agility with them.

 Matthew Flower RVN